devgit072/devgit072/README.md

 ### Hi there 👋

-Hello, I'm Devraj Singh, currently pursuing Master of Applied Computer Science at Dalhousie University , Halifax, Canada.
-I have 8 and half years of experience as a Software Engineer.
+Hello, I'm Devraj Singh, currently working as Senior Software Engineer at Exiger, Toronto(Canada).
+I have 10 years of experience as a Software Engineer.
 I am passionate about programming, software design and development, good coding practice and efficient (software)system design.
 I have worked on Java, Golang, Postgres, git, CI/CD, Redis, MongoDB, Cassandra, etc. I also believe that I'm quite good in Data Structures and Algorithms and problem solving in general.
-You can reach me on devrajvit@gmail.com

 [![Devraj's GitHub stats](https://github-readme-stats.vercel.app/api?username=devgit072)](https://github.com/anuraghazra/github-readme-stats)